AtomPilz-DevTeam/StationofDoomPlugin/README.md

 If you are on the [Brave Browser](https://brave.com/) you can send me BAT!

-If not you can send me Chia XCH: xch19e3qeyffjudjd36vhx5stvjzwtnlqnuz7mc7m7w60m8j35cwdq3sas78ld
+If not you can send me Doge: DEJTQbAESiSqtihAYFSZS22EpnBoTKe6ee